Professional Online IQ Test

 What is ACIS?

 The Advanced Comprehensive Intelligence Scale (ACIS) is a high-range cognitive assessment tool designed to measure general intelligence (g) through 20 distinct subtests.
-It is built on the Cattell-Horn-Carroll (CHC) theory of cognitive abilities, the most widely accepted and empirically validated model of human cognitive abilities in modern psychometrics.
+It is built on the Cattell-Horn-Carroll (CHC) theory of cognitive abilities, one of the most widely accepted frameworks for human cognitive abilities in modern psychometrics.

 Is this test scientifically valid?